uwu/Acrylic/README.md

 # Acrylic
- Spiritual successor to Glasscord.
+ (Windows Only for now) Spiritual successor to Glasscord.
 Does not provide compatibility with Glasscord themes, only translucency effects.

 # Disclaimer
  This Discord mod is still a work in progress.
 Features and compatibility may change at any time!